nyumed-judy-lab/Heckman-domain-generalization/README.md

 ```

 ## **Data Preparation**
-To prepare your data for use with this repository, follow these steps:
+To prepare your data for use with this repository, please place your data in the [data](data) directory.

-**structured (tabular)**
-- If you plan to use structured (tabular) data, please place your data in the [data](data) directory.
+- If you plan to use **structured (tabular)**, please place your data in the [data](data) directory.

-**WILDS Benchmark Data**
-- If you plan to use the WILDS benchmark, please follow these steps to download the data:
+- If you plan to use the WILDS benchmark data, please follow these steps to download the data:
- 1. Create a directory named wilds inside the data/benchmark directory.
+ 1. Create a directory named wilds inside the [wilds](data/benchmark/wilds) directory.
- 2. Navigate to the data/benchmark/wilds directory.
- 3. Run the following command to download the data:
+ 2. Run the following command to download the data:

-Please put your data in [data](data).
-If you want to apply **structured (tabular)** data, please put your data in .
-If you want to use **WILDS** benchmark, please run the following code to download it on [wilds](data/benchmark/wilds).

 ``` bash
 # Run download_wilds_data.py